tamhinsf/Azure4Alexa/README.md

     * Write down the "Application Id".
 This is a unique value generated by Amazon that you will need to put into your Visual Studio project.
     * Skill Type - Custom Interaction Model
     * Name - Anything you want
     * Invocation Name - What users will say to activate your skill.
-One word works best.
+One word works best (i.e. "Azure")
     * Select Next
-* On the Interaction Model  Screen (left hand navigation)
+* On the Interaction Model Screen
     * Intent Schema - copy and paste the content of the file called AlexaIntentSchema.json located in this Visual Studio project path: Azure4Alexa -> Alexa -> Registration
     * Sample Utterances - copy and paste the content of the file called AlexaSampleUtterances.txt located in this Visual Studio project path: Azure4Alexa -> Alexa -> Registration
     * Select Next
-* On the Configuration Screen (left hand navigation)
+* On the Configuration Screen
     * Services Endpoint Type is HTTPS
     * HTTPS URL is https://your-project.azurewebsites.net/api/alexa (substitute your-project-azurewebsites.net with your hostname).
     * Account Linking is No
     * Select Next
-* On the SSL Certificate Screen (left hand navigation)
+* On the SSL Certificate Screen
     * Select "My development endpoint is a sub-domain ..." unless you have separately setup one of the two other options
     * Select Next
-* On the Test Screen (left hand navigation)
+* On the Test Screen
     * Service Simulator -> Enter Utterance - Type in the phrase "is there a good service on the Tube?"
     * Click the "Ask <invocation name>" button to run your query.
-    * You'll see a reply in the Service Response window, but that the reply states that the Application ID in your project is incorrect.
+    * You'll see a reply in the Service Response window, that states that the Application ID in your project is incorrect.
 This is expected!
 You'll need to now go back to Visual Studio and update the variable AppId in AlexaConstants.cs to include the "Application Id" generated by Amazon, which we mentioned further up in these instrucitons.

 ### Update Your Project and Test